 \subsection{Goal-based policy learning}

-Goal-based policy learning has been studied in many different aspects. \cite{andrychowicz2017hindsight,ding2019goal,lee2021generalizable} considered goal while policy searching during manipulation. \cite{andrychowicz2017hindsight} proposed hindsight experience replay (HER), which assumes the last state in an explored episode as a goal, even though the episode was not successful.
-This goal is used for a data-efficient training of a goal-conditioned policy. \cite{ding2019goal} applied HER to generative adversarial imitation learning (GAIL) \cite{ho2016generative}, which uses generative adversarial training \cite{goodfellow2014generative} for reward learning to leverage policy convergence speed. \cite{lee2021generalizable} acquired dense reward using goal proximity function trained from demonstration data.
-However, exploration-based methods cannot be applied to our task setup, which has to train dexterous robot policy only using a limited number of bananas as training data.
+Many different aspects of goal-based policy learning have been studied. \cite{andrychowicz2017hindsight,ding2019goal,lee2021generalizable} considered a goal while searching for a policy during manipulation. \cite{andrychowicz2017hindsight} proposed hindsight experience replay (HER), which assumes the last state in an explored episode is the goal, even if the episode was not successful.
+This goal is used for the data-efficient training of a goal-conditioned policy. \cite{ding2019goal} applied HER to generative adversarial imitation learning \cite{ho2016generative}, which uses generative adversarial training \cite{goodfellow2014generative} for reward learning to leverage policy convergence speed. \cite{lee2021generalizable} acquired dense rewards using a goal proximity function trained using demonstration data.
+However, exploration-based methods cannot be applied to our task setup, which must train a dexterous robot policy using only a limited number of bananas as training data.